 +Preserve open space from wanton development.

 +Block the I-11, proposed to plow through the desert from Wickenburg south, and over to Casa Grande.
 Why should Las Vegas sprawl across our state?
 The Canada-Mexico commerce corridor should be rail anyway, not highway at all, and should follow existing routes.
 Commercial trucking should be banned from the Interstate highways.
 (One train potentially can take 300 trucks off the road.)
-Block the 202 freeway extension, and halt all new highway construction through virgin desert.
+Block the 202 freeway extension, and halt all new highway construction through virgin desert, and any and all mining and logging access roads in the National Forests.

 +Establish a statewide energy-efficiency building code.